enderahmetyurt/exchange_party/README.md

 # ExchangeParty

 Fetch Central Bank of Turkey exchange rates from http://www.tcmb.gov.tr/.
-Exchange Rates are announced at 15:30 in every day by the bank.
+Exchange Rates are announced at 15:30 in every week day by the bank.

 ## Installation